cmoncrief/geodist/README.md

 * `unit`   - Return results in the unit of measurement.
 Defaults to miles, see below for available types.
 * `format` - Return results as a string with the measurement type.
 Defaults to false.
 * `exact`  - Return exact results as a floating point.
 Defaults to false.
+* `limit`  - Specify a maximum distance here and `true` will be returned if the distance is less, or `false` if it is exceeded.

 The following types are accepted in the `unit` option: